3 Simple Ways to

-MOTIVATION: I desired “tall handlebars” for an artsy bike project - something more ingenious than ordinary ape-hangers.
+MOTIVATION: I desired “tall handlebars” for an artsy bike project (several projects, actually) - something more ingenious than ordinary ape-hangers.
 A local event (Visalia Bike Project) desired to recycle discarded bikes into kinetic art, then race, display, and auction them to benefit the arts.
-Since I mostly work with wood projects, my principal criteria were straightforwardness, creativity, and utility.

 As with any 'Instructable', be sure to read everything before doing anything.
 Take photos of your own creation, and share them with the community.
 Be safe, ride tall, and have fun!